-- AWS Management Console: Click the Purchase Reserved Instances button on the Reserved Instances page of the Amazon EC2 console. - Amazon EC2 CLI: Use the ec2-purchase-reserved-instances-offering command. - Amazon EC2 API: Call the PurchaseReservedInstancesOffering action.
+- AWS Management Console: Click the Purchase Reserved Instances button on the Reserved Instances page of the Amazon EC2 console. - AWS CLI: Use the aws ec2 purchase-reserved-instances-offering command. - Amazon EC2 CLI: Use the ec2-purchase-reserved-instances-offering command. - Amazon EC2 API: Call the PurchaseReservedInstancesOffering action.

-If your purchase crosses into a discounted pricing tier, the console, the ec2-describe-reserved-instances command, or the DescribeReservedInstances action will show multiple entries for that purchase.
+If your purchase crosses into a discounted pricing tier, the console, the aws ec2 describe-reserved-instances and ec2-describe-reserved-instances commands, or the DescribeReservedInstances action will show multiple entries for that purchase.
 You will see an entry for that part of the purchase that will be charged the regular Reserved Instance price, and another entry or entries for that part of the purchase that will be charged the applicable discounted rate.

 Consequently, the Reserved Instance ID returned by your purchase CLI command or API action will be different from the actual ID of the new Reserved Instances.
 For more information, see Reserved Instance IDs (p.
-203).
+210).

 For example, let's say that your account has a list price total of \$245,000 in Reserved Instances in a region.
 You purchase more Reserved Instances at a total list price of \$10,000.
-Remember that the threshold for the 10 percent discount tier is \$250,000, so \$5,000 of your purchase crosses into the discount tier.
-When the transaction is complete, the list you'll get from the console, the CLI, or the API will show two reservations-a reservation for \$5,000 at the undiscounted rate, and another for \$4,500, which is the discounted price.
-The discount is 10 percent of \$5,000 or \$500.
+Remember that the threshold for the 5 percent discount tier is \$250,000, so \$5,000 of your purchase crosses into the discount tier.
+When the transaction is complete, the list you'll get from the console, the CLI, or the API will show two reservations-a reservation for \$5,000 at the undiscounted rate, and another for \$4,750, which is the discounted price.
+The discount is 5 percent of \$5,000 or \$250.

 The pricing discount applies to future purchases after the total list price cost of your active Reserved Instances reaches the discounted pricing tier.
 However, if some of your Reserved Instances expire and the total list price for your active Reserved Instances falls below the discounted pricing tier level, then the next purchase you make will be at the retail rates for Reserved Instances.
-To illustrate, let's use the previous example: You currently have a list price total of \$254,500 in Reserved Instances. \$250,000 is at the undiscounted rate, and \$4,500 is at the discounted rate.
-In two months, Reserved Instances worth \$20,000 expire, bringing your total down to \$234,500, which is below the threshold for the 10 percent discount tier.
+To illustrate, let's use the previous example: You currently have a list price total of \$254,750 in Reserved Instances. \$250,000 is at the undiscounted rate, and \$4,750 is at the discounted rate.
+In two months, Reserved Instances worth \$20,000 expire, bringing your total down to \$234,750, which is below the threshold for the 5 percent discount tier.
 When you subsequently purchase \$15,000 in Reserved Instances, you will be charged the retail rate.
 However, the \$4,500 in Reserved Instances that you purchased earlier at the discounted rate will continue to be charged at the discounted rate.

-The main point to keep in mind is that list price is the undiscounted price of the Reserved Instance at the time of purchase, while the fixed price value in the console, the CLI, and the API is the paid price of all Reserved Instances purchased.
+The main point to keep in mind is that list price is the undiscounted price of the Reserved Instance at the time of purchase, while the fixed price value in the console, the AWS CLI, Amazon EC2 CLI, and the Amazon EC2 API is the paid price of all Reserved Instances purchased.
 The discount tier is based on list price.